kubernetes/website/content/en/docs/concepts/architecture/nodes.md

   - `--register-with-taints` - Register the node with the given list of taints (comma separated `<key>=<value>:<effect>`).
 No-op if `register-node` is false.
   - `--node-ip` - IP address of the node.
   - `--node-labels` - Labels to add when registering the node in the cluster (see label restrictions enforced by the [NodeRestriction admission plugin](/docs/reference/access-authn-authz/admission-controllers/#noderestriction) in 1.13+).
-  - `--node-status-update-frequency` - Specifies how often kubelet posts node status to master.
+  - `--node-status-update-frequency` - Specifies how often kubelet posts node status to the control plane.

 When the [Node authorization mode](/docs/reference/access-authn-authz/node/) and [NodeRestriction admission plugin](/docs/reference/access-authn-authz/admission-controllers/#noderestriction) are enabled,